Abdirahman Beyle: Personal life

+Beyle was born in 1955 or 1956 in the northwestern town of Arabsiyo, Gabiley, Somaliland.
 For his post-secondary education, Beyle earned a bachelor's degree in finance & economics, an MBA from the University of Wisconsin-La Crosse and a PhD from the University of Wisconsin–Madison.

-Besides Somali, he is fluent in Arabic, French and English.
+Besides Somali, he is reportedly fluent in Arabic, English, and French.

 Career

 Early career

 In a professional capacity, Beyle taught economics, statistics and finance at universities in Saudi Arabia and the United States.

 He later accepted a position at the African Development Bank (AfDB), where he worked as a finance officer.
-Beyle also served as an economist, manager and director in various AfDB departments, including agriculture and rural development, water, and operations policies and procedures.
+He served as an economist, manager and director in various AfDB departments, including agriculture and rural development, water, and operations policies and procedures.
 His last appointment at the institution was as the head of the AfDB's Department of Agriculture and Agro-Industry.
 In this new leadership role, Beyle oversaw around 135 projects and investments valued at $3.5 billion, as well as managed a staff of over 100 and supervised special funds.

 Besides diplomacy, teaching and economics, Beyle has also engaged in philanthropic work.
 To this end, he helped fund and establish a school in the Awdal region.